 - A. Committee members are appointed by and may be removed, with or without cause, by the Judicial Circuit Solicitor.
 Committee members serve either for a fixed term set by the Circuit Solicitor or at the will of the Solicitor.
-While cause is not necessary for removal of a Committee member, one example of cause warranting removal is failure to attend meetings or contribute to the work of the Committee in a meaningful way. - B. Committees shall consist of no more than 30 members and no less than six members. - C. The Circuit Solicitor shall make Committee appointments in an effort to not only include necessary expertise, but also to be representative of the communities they serve, and Committee membership should represent professional, geographic, age, and racial and ethnic diversity. - D. The Committee may be comprised of, but is not limited to, the following: - 1. experts in the field of forensic pathology;
+While cause is not necessary for removal of a Committee member, one example of cause warranting removal is failure to attend meetings or contribute to the work of the Committee in a meaningful way. - B. Committees shall consist of no more than 30 members and no less than six members. - C. The Circuit Solicitor shall make Committee appointments in an effort to not only include necessary expertise, but also to be representative of the communities they serve, and Committee membership should represent professional, geographic, age, and racial and ethnic diversity.

 1 The development of this protocol, under which the Solicitors' interagency circuit-wide Domestic Violence Fatality Review Committees must operate in the review of domestic violence fatalities, by the South Carolina Commission on Prosecution Coordination is legislatively mandated.
 See S.C.
 Code Section 16-25-720(B) (2016).
 The Commission plans to review and, as necessary, update the protocol on a biennial basis.
-The protocol were last reaffirmed and approved by the Commission on September 24, 2019.
+The protocol was first approved and published in September 2017 and reaffirmed and approved by the Commission on September 24, 2019, November 15, 2021 and October 9, 2023.